International Society for Tractography Conference

 Welcome to the International Society for Tractography Conference!

-We are excited to announce the inaugural Conference of the International Society for Tractography, taking place from October 13-16, 2025, in the city of Bordeaux, France.
+The inaugural Conference of the International Society for Tractography, took place from October 13-16, 2025, in the city of Bordeaux, France at the Institut des Maladies Neurodégénératives.

-This landmark event will bring together a maximum of 150 participants in the field of tractography, with a focus on anatomy, methodology, and applications in both clinical and scientific contexts.
+This landmark event brought together around 150 participants in the field of tractography, with a focus on anatomy, methodology, and applications in both clinical and scientific contexts.

-Designed to foster meaningful exchange and collaboration, the conference embraces an innovative format that reflects the Society’s raison d’être: to advance research, innovation, and community in our common field of interest, tractography.
+Designed to foster meaningful exchange and collaboration, the conference embraced an innovative format that reflects the Society’s raison d’être: to advance research, innovation, and community in our common field of interest, tractography.

 Keynote Speakers